Socks (cat)

-Socks Clinton (c.
+Socks (c.
 1989 – February 20, 2009) was the pet cat of the Clinton family, the first family of the United States from 1993 to 2001.
-An adopted stray, he was the pet of the Clintons during the administration, and his likeness hosted the children's version of the White House website, alongside the Clintons' dog, Buddy.
-After President Clinton left office, Socks resided with former Clinton secretary Betty Currie and her husband, owing to continuing conflicts with Buddy.
+An adopted stray, he was the pet of the Clintons during the administration, and after President Bill Clinton left office, was given to his then-secretary Betty Currie.
+Socks was first adopted by the Clinton family in 1991 after he jumped into the arms of Chelsea Clinton.